XTH1114/myrepo/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   I majored in Statistics during my undergraduate study and am interested in statistics theories.
 Thus, I came here for Maser's Degree in Statistics last year and graduated in May.
-My research interests are the application of statistical methods in biological datasets.
+My research interest is the application of statistical methods in biological datasets.

   I am interested in Causal Inference because it is a very important topic in biomedical data analysis and it could be combined with many methodologies.
 Its semiparametric analysis is also very interesting to me.
 I think it is much useful for my future research in biomedical data.